haborite/ku1255-firmware-modifier/README.md

 4. **2nd Layer**
    Defines key behavior when used with the **Mod** key.
-   - This layer is disabled by default because the Mod key isn’t initially defined in the Main Layer.
+   - This layer is disabled by default because the Mod key isn’t initially mapped in the Main Layer.
    - The Mod key must be assigned in both Main and 2nd layers at the same position.

 5. **Load config**